 I can’t remember the exact date I started to memorise the Qur'ān.

 What I can say, for sure, is that I was around 11 to 13 years old at the time.
-It was around this point in my life where my connection towards the Qur’ān began to grow.
+It was around this point in my life that my connection to the Qur'ān began to grow.
 At the time, I was attending a class at a local mosque.
-I’d never been to a mosque class before, I was used to going to read at an old lady’s house – may Allāh bless her.
-Under her guidance, I’d already read at least two complete readings of the Qur’ān, memorised a few chapters, various other prayers and even learnt the Urdu language.
-Every day we had to read some Qur’ān, memorise, memorise more and do some language.
+I’d never been to a mosque class before, I was used to going to read at an old lady’s house - may Allāh bless her.
+Under her guidance, I’d already read at least two complete readings of the Qur'ān, memorised a few chapters, various other prayers, and even learnt the Urdu language.
+Every day we had to read some Qur'ān, memorise, memorise more and do some language.
 It was intense but, whatever she did worked.

 When my father learnt about the opening of a new mosque close by, he decided to enrol me and my younger brother into the Qur'ān classes.
 It was a big change.
 We were used to going down the road to a house.
 The mosque was a little further but we only used to read some Qur'ān and return home two hours later.

 Things changed fast.